 Tag It to Track It

 In order to track anything, that item (or person) needs to have some kind of RFID supplies on it.
-Tracking supplies can consist of labels and tags, cage cards, ID badge, or wristband.
-These supplies can provide information through radio wave at various frequencies.
-RFID technology can be passive (waiting to be read) or can be actively transmitting data.
+Tracking supplies can consist of labels, tags, cage cards, ID badges, or wristbands.
+These supplies can provide information through radio waves at various frequencies.
+RFID technology can be passive (waiting to be read as it passes through a reader) or it can be actively transmitting data.

 Basics of RFID Supplies